 The Women in Innovation & Technology (WIT) program aims to close the gender gap in invention disclosure and commercialization at Washington University in St. Louis.
+Participation in WIT programs is open to all.

 History of WIT at WashU